m-hassan-tariq/RestfulWebserviceForAngular2UsingObservable/README.md

 The Angular Http client communicates with the server using a familiar HTTP request/response protocol.
 The Http client is one of a family of services in the Angular HTTP library.
 When importing from the @angular/http module, SystemJS knows how to load services from the Angular HTTP library because the systemjs.config.js file maps to that module name.
 The HttpModule is necessary for making HTTP calls.

-Benefits of using Global Service (web-api-observable.service.ts)
+Benefits of using Global Service (web-api-observable.service.ts):

 * This will contain shared/global service which will be consumed by all modules for executing CRUD operation, Request Type, URL, Parameter Object will be passed to this shared service, so it will make code more maintainable, readable and scalable